Greece national under-21 football team: Managers

-Last updated: 18 November 2025.
+Last updated: 26 September 2026.
 Statistics include official FIFA-recognised matches only.

 Players

 Current squad

-The following 25 players were called up for the 2027 UEFA European Under-21 Championship qualification matches against Georgia and Northern Ireland on 14 and 18 November 2025.
+The following 25 players were called up for the 2027 UEFA European Under-21 Championship qualification matches against Georgia, Latvia and Northern Ireland, to be played between 26 September and 6 October 2026.

 Names in italics denote players who have been capped for the senior team.